John Bloomfield, 2nd Baron Bloomfield: Marriage and family

 On 4 September 1845, Bloomfield had married Georgiana Liddell, the 16th and youngest child of Thomas Liddell, 1st Baron Ravensworth and a former maid of honour to Queen Victoria.
 The couple had no children.
 Lord Bloomfield had an extramarital daughter named Thecla born in 1833 by Swedish actress Emilie Högquist, and a son Albert whose birthdate is unknown.
 Albert was not mentioned after Emilie Högquist came under the protection of King Oscar I of Sweden.

 Death

 John Arthur Douglas, Lord Bloomfield died without legitimate heir in 1879 at his home, Ciamhaltha, near Newport, County Tipperary and his titles became extinct.
-Bloomfield was buried in his family's vault at Borrisnafarney parish Church, beside the Loughton Demense and Moneygall, in County Offaly.
+Bloomfield was buried in his family's vault at Borrisnafarney parish Church, beside the Loughton Demesne and Moneygall, in County Offaly.
 An impressive memorial exists in the church in his memory.

 Bloomfield Mausoleum

 The Borrisnafarney Parish Church in the Bloomfield Mausoleum, located 1.5 miles from the village of Moneygall beside the Loughton Estate in County Offaly, Ireland.